Nintendo October 2025 Switch 1 Compatibility Fixes

 Xenoblade Chronicles X: Definitive Edition Bug

 Nintendo has acknowledged a voice synchronization issue in Xenoblade Chronicles X: Definitive Edition on Switch 2, where audio may fall out of sync during longer cutscenes.
-A patch is planned for an upcoming update.[11][12]
+A patch in the upcoming Nintendo system update 20.5.0 will address this.
+The 0 improves Switch performance, and the 5 0 adds fixes for legacy games, enhancing Switch 2 compatibility and overall stability for players.[10][9]

 Nintendoeverything.com is a news and information website dedicated to all things Nintendo, providing daily updates on the company's games, consoles, and related media.
 It is not affiliated with the official Nintendo company and features a variety of content, including news, exclusive translations, interviews, reviews, and video content.